agapebondservant/tap-data/workshop/content/mlops-demo-overview.md

 **upload_dataset**, **train-model**, **evaluate-model** and **promote-model-to-staging** -
 with a set of **parameters** for each step.

-In addition, we see that there are a few other steps:
+Next, we view the steps that will deploy the **training** function:
 ```editor:select-matching-text
 file: ~/other/resources/argo-workflows/pipeline-greenplum.yaml
 text: "name: deploy-training-code"